oils-for-unix/wwz/README.md

 wwz
 ===

-A FastCGI program that servers from a zip file.
-See this comment for context:
+A FastCGI program that serves files from a zip file.
+See this comment for
+context:

 - <https://lobste.rs/s/xl63ah/fastcgi_forgotten_treasure#c_4jggfz>
 - Related answer: Why FastCGI and not HTTP?
-Because processes are stateless.
+Because FastCGI processes are stateless/ephemeral.
   - <https://lobste.rs/s/xl63ah/fastcgi_forgotten_treasure#c_kaajpp>
 - Why FastCGI and not CGI?
-For latency.
+For lower latency.
 We "cache" the opening of the zip file, and the overhead of starting CPython.

 ## The General Idea